dotKrad/bring_shopping_list_card/README.md

 * Install this card by copying `bring-shopping-list-card.js` to your `www/custom-lovelace/` folder.
 If you're copy/pasting the code always copy from raw files on github (button on top right when viewing code).
 * Include it in its own folder like so: `www/custom-lovelace/bring-shopping-list-card.js`

+You can also install this using HACS by adding this repository

 This goes into ui-lovelace.yaml under "resources:"

 ```